thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 - Less clear what the *default* calling convention should be for new methods.

-Level 5b: Adding Categories to Swift Classes in Objective-C
+Level 5b: Adding Categories to Codira Classes in Objective-C
 ===========================================================

 *To be written.*

-- Does not actually *require* generating Swift vtables.
-But we could if we wanted to expose Swift entry points for these methods as well.
+- Does not actually *require* generating Codira vtables.
+But we could if we wanted to expose Codira entry points for these methods as well.

 - Does require an Objective-C-compatible ``isa`` to attach the new method list to.